deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   Wake-up sources are the enconder (If enabled) or handle wake input sensor (If shake wake is enabled or in stand mode).<br>
   The encoder only resumes normal mode when adjusting the setpoint or clicking in the temperature screen (Not when selecting tips or navigating in the menu)<br>
 - **Boost mode**<br>
-  Rotate the encoder to show up the setpoint adjustment and click within 1 second to trigger boost mode.<br>
+  Rotate the encoder one step to show up the setpoint adjustment and click within 1 second to trigger boost mode.<br>
-  If more than 1 second has passed, boost mode won't be triggered, this is to prevent accidental triggering when adjusting the temperature.<br>
+  A (+)icon will appear during the time where boost mode can be triggered with a click.<br>
   While boost mode is enabled, clicking or rotating the encoder will return to normal mode.<br>
+  This also works in plot mode, but the setpoint won't appear, only the boost icon will be shown <br>.
 - **Tip selection**<br>
   Issue a clockwise drag-rotation to show the tip selection.
 The tip name label will be highlighted.<br>
   Rotate to change the selected tip, click or wait 2 seconds to select and return to normal mode.
 Long-click to enter the tip settings.<br>